wadaniel/korali/docs/source/using/parallel.rst

 Where the run will employ 257 cores, one for the engine.
 With the reamining 256 ranks, it will create 64 worker teams of 4 ranks each.

-Examples of the use of this conduit can be found in :ref:`Running MPI Applications <features-running-mpi>`.
+Examples of the use of this conduit can be found in :ref:`Running MPI Applications <feature_running.mpi>`.

 Distributed Sampling - External Application
 --------------------------------------------------